better-internet/radworks-grants/docs/blog/mirror_intro.md

 If you're still not sure:

-Reach out to us in the Grants' #general space on Radicle's Discord.
-Or shoot me an email at <bordumbb@gmail.com>.

 ## What happens after I apply?

 Your application will be reviewed by the [Grants Committee](https://github.com/radicle-dev/radicle-grants#team).